 Today the service includes two basic Offices, History and Archives, since the HAF Museum was established as an independent unit in Dekelia Air Base from 1992.

-The Air History Service is housed in an old and preserved building of the Air Force in the Delta of Palaio Faliro.
+The Hellenic Air Force History Directorate is housed in an old and preserved building of the Air Force in the Delta of Palaio Faliro.
 This building along with the space around it, as determined with ministry decisions, were preserved in HAF’s occupation after long lasting efforts in order to be used for its promotion.

 The building was constructed at the end of the 19th century, as a summer residence of Andreas Sygros.
 It repesents a rare example of neoclassical architecture in a privileged area, with a remarkable surrounding space.
 The purity of the symmetrical plan, the proportions of the volumes, and generally all the architectural details (roofs covered with tiles, cornice, parapets, lintels, columns, staircases of the main entrance), as well as the use of different traditional materials on the front view (stone and marble elements, different layers, wooden embrasures, neoclassical doors) make the building one of the most important samples of the neo-classical order.
 For this reason it has been characterised as “Preservable” by the ministry of Culture.